What is Branch Retinal Vein Occlusion?

 What can be done to improve vision?

 The only known way to improve vision is to treat the associated macular edema.
 Treatment options proven to be effective in reducing edema and improving vision to some degree include laser or intravitreal injection (injection of medicine into the eye).
 Medications that can be injected include vascular endothelial growth factor (VEGF) inhibitors such as Lucentis (FDA approved), Eylea (FDA approved) and Avastin (used off-label) or steroids such as Triamcinolone (used off-label) and Ozurdex (FDA approved).
 Laser is also sometimes used to treat the macular edema, but this is considered a second line treatment for most cases.
-Furthermore, if there is too much hemorrhage present in the retina, laser cannot be performed.
+Furthermore, if there is too much bleeding in the retina, laser cannot be performed.

 Most patients notice some improvement in vision with treatment, although the degree of improvement often varies.
 Your retina specialist will review the risks, benefits, and alternatives of one or more of these treatment options with you in further detail and make tailored recommendations based on the unique findings of your eye.